-This page contains information about voting in the Local Elections.
+This page contains information about voting in the Local Elections and the electoral system.

 You can learn more about FPP at: